Jojodicus/dittrich.pro/content/installing-windows.md

 Next, we create the installation medium where we store the files for the Windows installer.
 The requirements for this are:

 - USB drive with at least 8 GB of storage
-- Second PC or Laptop
+- PC or Laptop with a functioning operating system

 For the USB drive, all contents will be deleted when formatting for the installer, so it's a good idea to back those up as well if they are of importance.

-If you don't have a second PC, ask a friend or family member if you can download the installer on their system.
-A public system, for example in a library, can also do.
-Administrator access is not required to create the installation medium.
+For fresh installs, the install medium has to be created with a second PC/Laptop, since the main PC does not have an operating system yet.
+If you don't have a second PC, ask a friend or family member if you can download and run the installer on their system.
+A public system, for example in a library, can also do, depending on the configuration.
+But keep in mind that administrator access is required to create the installation medium.

 {% admonition(type="note", title="Note") %}
 Creating the installation medium on macOS can be hit or miss, the steps for doing so are also rather complicated (see [below](#option-4-manual-iso-copy)).
 Usage of a Windows or Linux system is preferred.